Travel & Accommodation

 Stay: Three Nights, Prague, Grandior HotelDaily :

 Your exploration of Prague begins with a tour of the World Heritage-listed Old Town.
 Travel across the Vltava River to Prague Castle, which dominates the city skyline.
 Believed to date back to the 9th century, this castle complex – with its network of palaces and churches – is considered the largest in the world.
 You’ll then wander across Charles Bridge and arrive in Prague’s Old Market Square.
-Stop for some time to explore or continue at your pace on a dedicated Hop-On Hop-Off coach and explore Prague on your own terms.Daily :
+Stop for some time to explore if you wish, and continue to discover the incredible city of Prague on your own terms, with its multitude of sights.Daily :

 Having become familiar with the layout of Prague, enjoy today at leisure to explore as you please.
-The Jewish Quarter is a pulsing hub of Semitic history, so perhaps you’d like to head there and learn all about the birthplace of writer Franz Kafka.
-Or have your camera ready at the Astronomical Clock, a masterpiece in the Old Town Square that visualises time in a truly unique form.
-Soak up the Bohemian atmosphere along the cobbled back streets and sample Kofola (Czech cola) or one of the Czech beers for which this fabulous city is renowned.
-A tour of Terezín is also possible today, and tonight you may like to enhance your journey further with a festive and lively traditional Czech Folklore Dinner.Daily :
+The Jewish Quarter is a pulsing hub of Semitic history, so perhaps you’d like to head there, or have your camera ready at the Astronomical Clock, a masterpiece in the Old Town Square.
+A tour of Terezin is also possible today, and tonight you may like to enhance your journey further with a lively traditional Czech Folklore Dinner and show.Daily :

 Your adventure comes to an end today with a transfer to the airport for your onward flight.Daily :